 There's a difference between bullying behavior and normal peer conflict

-Harassment and Intimidation (Bullying) Reporting form (submit a report online)
+Bullying, Harassment or Intimidation Reporting Form (submit a report online)

 Students, parents/guardians of students, or close relatives of students may use this form to report incidents of harassment or intimidation (bullying) to schools, outside of the discipline process.
 When completed, the form is returned to the administrator of the student’s school, who will conduct an investigation.

 Read more about this form and what happens when it is submitted

 Call the Office of School Counseling at 410-222-5280